-All About Ankle Injuries
+All About The Ankle

 The ankle joint is a hinge type joint that participates in movement and is involved in lower limb stability.
 It's formed where your leg meets with your foot.
 The ankle consists of three bones, the tibia (one of the lower leg bones), the fibula (the other lower leg bone) and the talus.
 There are four major ligaments in the ankle - the deltoid ligament, anterior talofibular ligament, the posterior talofibular ligament, and the calcaneofibular ligament.